20 Free DIY Shoe Rack Plans You Can Make Today (with Pictures)

 User Molarin posted this unique shoe rack design on Instructables.
 Its dowel-based structure makes it a different kind of project than most.
 With the freedom to design your own side panels, building this rack is a treat for the artistically minded woodworker.

 Supplies: Boards, Wood glue, Long dowels

 10. Entryway Shoe Rack by Angela Marie Made

 This design by Angela Marie Made is an easy way to turn an unsightly pile of shoes into a feature that’s both aesthetic and functional.
-It’s as easy to build as it is to use, and can be put together for no more than $15 worth of Tools.
+It’s as easy to build as it is to use and can be put together for no more than $15 worth of supplies.

 Tools: Miter saw, Drill, Clamps, Brush

 Supplies: Lumber, Wood screws, Paint, Stain, Polyurethane, Spackle